georgeklenam/FreeWriter/README.md

 ### Alternative Solutions

 - Use Python 3.9.18 for best compatibility
-- Use `requirements-simple.txt` for minimal setup
+- Use `requirements.txt` for dependencies
 - Use Docker to avoid environment issues
 - Check the `DEPLOYMENT.md` for detailed troubleshooting